Vespula vulgaris

-Vespula vulgaris, known as the common wasp, is a species found in regions that include the United Kingdom, Ireland, Germany, India, China, New Zealand and Australia.
+Vespula vulgaris, known as the common wasp, is a species of wasp found in regions that include the United Kingdom, Ireland, Germany, India, China, New Zealand and Australia.
 It is sometimes known in English as the European wasp, but the same name is used for the species Vespula germanica or German wasp.
-In 2010, the ostensible Vespula vulgaris wasps in North America were found to be a different species, Vespula alascensis.
+In 2010, the ostensibly Vespula vulgaris wasps in North America were found to be a different species, Vespula alascensis.

 Basic features

 Vespula vulgaris is a eusocial vespid that builds its tan paper nest in or on a structure capable of supporting it.
 A founding queen searches for a hollow tree, wall cavity, rock crevice, or even a hole made by other animals to build a nest.
 The extraordinary adaptation skills of V. vulgaris enable it to live in a wide range of habitats, from very humid areas to artificial environments such as gardens and human structures.
 This species, along with other wasp species such as V. germanica, has impacted ecosystems, especially those in New Zealand and Australia, where they were imported by humans, and frequently cause damage to fruit crops and endanger humans.